lsbnb/locla/TECHNOTES.md

-## GABOLA Technical Notes
+## LOCLA Technical Notes
 ### § Preprocess Module:

 #### *Step I. Produce non-duplicate split fastqs sorted by barcodes from raw linked reads*
-If you choose to run the three steps of Preprocess module separately: **This step should be performed before running any GABOLA modules**, and it only needs to be run **once** in your entire pipeline.
+If you choose to run the three steps of Preprocess module separately: **This step should be performed before running any LOCLA modules**, and it only needs to be run **once** in your entire pipeline.

 **Input:**